-When I was in college, I complained to a friend that I was stressed out and didn’t have time to do everything on my plate.
+When I was in college, I complained to a friend that I was stressed out and didn’t have time to do everything on my plate, I used to get the most beautiful gift ideas for college students from my parents but I stilll felt stressed.
 She responded, “Do you have time, find time, or make time?”
 In that moment, her comment just made me even crankier, but as I reflected on her words, I came to realize how true they are.

 We all “have” the same amount of time, and we can’t be passive about how we spend it.
 We have to proactively carve out and “make” time for the things that will really help us create the life that we want to live.
 For me, that’s a life where I spend my time savoring my little boys (and my awesome husband), experiencing life and learning new things, and trying to lighten the burdens of others.
 When I think of all that I do (or want to do) in terms of these ideals, it’s easier to let the less important things drop off in favor of building memories with the people I love most.

 QUESTION: What takes your time and attention away from pursuing your ideal life?
 How do you stay focused?

 CHALLENGE: This week, make a list of your primary life goals and compare that to your daily to-do lists.

 Edited by Lisa Hoelzer and Sarah Monson.